ezzing/3DLayout-documentation/3-Communication.md

     layout.getModuleInfoBySubarea(id, callback);

-returns module info for a given subarea.id]
+Returns module info for a given subarea.id.

 The data returned is: